All potential participants looking for ESP training in 2022, please send us a message registering your interest using

 Executive Track and Product Manager's Track material plus:

 Alexei Zheglov - he is one of the key contributors to ESP and has more experience applying and teaching it than anyone except the ESP originator David J Anderson.
 Alexei is a co-author of the new business book, Fit-for-Purpose: How Modern Businesses Find, Satisfy & Keep Customers.

 The ESP workshop approach is not to impart large bodies of knowledge or complicated process solutions for you to implement.
 Instead, we bring in stories and exercises to give you many opportunities to reflect and discover options for what you could be managing differently and better in your enterprise.
-Like all of the Lean Kanban curriculum was created through collaboration of leading experts and validated many training classes around the world.
 As a result, you get pragmatic, actionable guidance you can implement in your organization next week.